K-Basavaraj/infra-expense-dev-proj/70-backend-app/Readme.md

     * Scale using copies of AMI
     * No changes on live servers
 ---
-## Why We Chose This Approach 2:
+## Choosed This Approach 2 it provides:
-it provides
     * Zero downtime deployments
     * Safe rolling updates
     * Fast auto scaling